 You will need to set up a Turnitin account that is linked to your LC email, as it is required for this course:

 a.
 Go to Turnitin.com.

 b.
-In your account, click on the “User Info” tab.click on “create account.”
+On the home page, click on the “User Info” tab.
+Click on “create account.”
+If you already have a Turnitin account, go to step “f.”
 You must use your LC email account.
 This is the email that I will use when I communicate with you.